 This is also a great pork loin brine or pork chop brine.
-Brine a pork loin for at least four hours.
+Brine a pork loin for at least five hours.
 Pork chops are usually good after two hours.
 If you wanted to make a cider brined pork loin or something similar all you would need to do is replace the water in the brine recipe above with an equal amount of apple cider.

 In addition to bringing flavor, salt relaxes the proteins with meat and enables them to retain moisture.
-That is, salt helps meat stay juicy.
+Salt helps meat stay juicy.
 In order for salt to work this magic it must first dissolve and then pass through the meat via osmosis.
 The beauty of a brine is that the salt is already dissolved and can start going to work immediately.
 Contrast this with applying salt in a rub where the solid salt must first be dissolved by a thin layer of liquid at the meat’s surface.
 Brines are also highly efficient at delivering other flavors while the salt is relaxing those proteins.

 After the tenderloin has brined make sure to give it a quick rinse to remove any extra salt from the surface of the meat.
 You can either go ahead and cook the tenderloin or add another layer of flavor with your favorite rub.
 If you decide to add a rub make sure it is very low in salt as the meat already has all of the salt it needs.